Delivering Integrated Care and Cost Management

 Neutropenia can be caused by some viral infections or certain medications.
 The neutropenia is most often temporary in these cases.

 Chronic neutropenia is defined as lasting more than 2 months.
 It may eventually go away, or remain as a life-long condition.
-Some people are born with it (congenital neutropenia), and others develop it as young children.
+Some people are born with it (called ” congenital neutropenia”), and others develop it as young children.

-Benign neutropenia is probably caused by the production of an antibody which attaches to the neutrophils and causes them to be destroyed in the circulation.
+Benign neutropenia is probably caused by the production of an “antibody” which attaches to the neutrophils and causes them to be destroyed in the circulation.
 There does not seem to be a problem with the bone marrow’s ability to make the neutrophils.
-This is sometimes referred to as autoimmune neutropenia since the body’s own immune system seems to make the antibody responsible for the ultimate destruction of the neutrophils.
+Some people call this “autoimmune neutropenia” since the body’s own immune system seems to make the antibody responsible for the ultimate destruction of the neutrophils.

 This type of neutropenia usually goes away without any specific treatment within one to two years.